BetterThanTomorrow/calva/docs/readthedocs/source/formatting.md

  :align-associative? false}
 ```

 Then set `calva.fmt.configPath` to the path to the file.
-The path should be relative to the project root directory.
+The path should either be absolute, or relative to the project root directory.
 So, if you named the file `.cljfmt.edn` and saved it in the root of the project, then this setting should be `.cljfmt.edn`.

 Since you are editing the file in Calva (you are, right?), you can quickly test how different settings affect the formatting.
 Try: